 Watershed Management Plan development, particularly goal setting, policy development, and prioritization of implementation actions, must be led by the Commission, but will require a considerable time commitment above and beyond regular monthly Commission meetings.
 A Plan Steering Committee will be established and is likely to meet approximately 12 - 18 times over the next three years.
-We anticipate a mixture of inperson and online meetings as there are advantages to both.
-We recommend the Plan Steering Committee include all commissioners and alternates with participation expected through the duration of Plan development.
+At their February 17, 2022 meeting, the Commission directed that the Plan Steering Committee initially include all commissioners and alternates (i.e., a committee of the whole), with participation of all members expected early in the planning process.
+Later in the planning process, the PSC may break off into committees and subcommittees.
+We anticipate in-person meetings will be required due to open meeting law but may leverage virtual meetings as warranted and permitted.
 PSC meetings would be facilitated by Commission staff and would be open to all commissioners, alternates, TAC members, and the public.

-During Plan development, we anticipate the PSC may seek input, including participation at PSC meetings, from partners such as:
+During Plan development, we anticipate the PSC may seek input from partners such as:

-- City staff - Staff from partner groups: Three Rivers Park District, Minneapolis Park and Rec Board, Hennepin Co - Lake association leaders or CAMP volunteers - Other residents and/or representatives of underserved communities
+- City staff - Staff from partner groups: Three Rivers Park District, Minneapolis Park and Rec Board, Hennepin County - Lake association leaders or CAMP volunteers